-You must go to the social welfare local office usually every month and declare you are still unemployed and looking for work.
+You must go to your Intreo centre or social welfare local office, usually every month, and declare you are still unemployed and looking for work.
 You will be given a date and a time to sign on each month.

 Supplementary Welfare Allowance provides a basic weekly allowance to eligible people who have little or no income.
 If your weekly income is below the Supplementary Welfare Allowance rate for your family size, a payment may be made to bring your income up to the appropriate Supplementary Welfare Allowance rate.

-If you have claimed a jobseeker’s payment but it has not been paid and you have no other income, you may qualify for Supplementary Welfare Allowance while you are waiting for your payment.
+If you have claimed any social welfare payment, but it has not been paid and you have no other income, you may qualify for Supplementary Welfare Allowance while you are waiting for your payment.

 If you get Jobseeker’s Allowance or Jobseeker’s Benefit or Supplementary Welfare Allowance you may be entitled to other social welfare and health benefits.

 You may get help with paying your rent.
 If you are in local authority housing you should contact your local authority and ask for a review of your rent.

 You may get help with the cost of uniforms and footwear for your children.
 The Back to School Clothing and Footwear Allowance Scheme operates from 1 June to 30 September each year.

 If you have an exceptional or urgent need, for example, help with a funeral bill, you can apply for a range of discretionary payments from the Department of Social Protection's representative (formerly known as the Community Welfare Officer).
 Visit welfare.ie for contact details.